mustafacco7/OctopusRecommendationEngine/README.md

 ## Capturing output in Octopus

-The easiest way to capture the output of Octolint in Octopus is to capture the standard output in a variable, and use the variable to create an [output variable](https://octopus.com/docs/projects/variables/output-variables).
+The easiest way to capture the output of Octolint in Octopus is to capture the standard output in a variable and use the variable to create an [output variable](https://octopus.com/docs/projects/variables/output-variables).

 The example below shows how to achieve this in Bash: